dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 [!code-csharp[Main](performing-batch-updates-cs/samples/sample5.cs)]

-This code naively assigns the passed-in address, city, and country values to the `SuppliersRow` in the `SuppliersDataTable` regardless of whether or not the values have changed.
+This code naively assigns the passed-in address, city, and country/region values to the `SuppliersRow` in the `SuppliersDataTable` regardless of whether or not the values have changed.
 These modifications cause the `SuppliersRow` s `RowState` property to be marked as modified.
 When the Data Access Layer s `Update` method is called, it sees that the `SupplierRow` has been modified and therefore sends an `UPDATE` command to the database.

-Imagine, however, that we added code to this method to only assign the passed-in address, city, and country values if they differ from the `SuppliersRow` s existing values.
-In the case where the address, city, and country are the same as the existing data, no changes will be made and the `SupplierRow` s `RowState` will be left marked as unchanged.
+Imagine, however, that we added code to this method to only assign the passed-in address, city, and country/region values if they differ from the `SuppliersRow` s existing values.
+In the case where the address, city, and country/region are the same as the existing data, no changes will be made and the `SupplierRow` s `RowState` will be left marked as unchanged.
 The net result is that when the DAL s `Update` method is called, no database call will be made because the `SuppliersRow` has not been modified.

-To enact this change, replace the statements that blindly assign the passed-in address, city, and country values with the following code:
+To enact this change, replace the statements that blindly assign the passed-in address, city, and country/region values with the following code:

 [!code-csharp[Main](performing-batch-updates-cs/samples/sample6.cs)]